KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 ![pytest_result.png](pytest_result.png)

 Test scenarios:
+We will provide coverage of the unit's functionality, behavior, and interactions to ensure its correctness and reliability within our project.
 ![test_scenario_unitTesting.png](test_scenario_unitTesting.png)
 _Integration testing_
 Where individual components or modules of a system are combined and tested as a group.
 The purpose of integration testing is to ensure that the interactions between these components work as expected and that the integrated system functions correctly as a whole.